-|Kentucky “Friends of Coal Tag” Unveiling – Gov. Steve Beshear|
+|Kentucky “Friends of Coal Tag” Unveiling – Gov. Steve Beshear Creative Commons|

-Friends of Coal wasn’t a group of coal miners and their families working to help one another.
-It was an organization created and maintained by coal companies through their “coal associations,” or, in other worlds, organizations where coal companies pool their money and efforts.
-Think of it sort of like a union for the coal companies.
+Friends of Coal wasn’t a group of coal miners and their families working to help one another during hard times.
+It is an organization created and maintained by coal companies through their “coal associations,” or, in other worlds, organizations where coal companies pool their money and efforts to promote their industry and lobby our politicians.

 If we are to have any hope of raising our Appalachian home out of the crippling poverty and ill health that has plagued us for well over a century, we must start by realizing the cause and fighting to stop it.